stho32/NBackKata/Requirements/Index.md

 - (R004) There is a [[test-is-completed-dialog]] that pops up, when the test is completed.

-- (R008) When the test ends, a [[test-protocol]] is written to the disk containing all details about how the test was performed and what the result was.

 - (R005) After the test the [[Percentage of Correct Answers]] is presented (in the [[test-is-completed-dialog]]).

 - (R006) [[The start-dialog]] is the place where you can set all the [[configuration for a test]] and you can start a new test there.